BMW M3

 The BMW M3 is a high-performance version of the BMW 3 Series, developed by BMW's in-house motorsport division, BMW M GmbH.
 M3 models have been produced for every generation of 3 Series since the E30 M3 was introduced in 1986.

-The initial model was available in a coupé body style, with a convertible body style added soon after.
-M3 saloons were available during the E36 (1994–1999) and E90 (2008–2012) generations.
-Since 2014, the coupé and convertible models have been rebranded as the 4 Series range, making the high-performance variant the M4, so that generation of 3 Series saw the M3 produced only as a saloon.
-In 2020, the M3 was produced as an estate (Touring) for the first time, alongside the saloon.
+The initial model was available in a coupé body style, with a convertible body style made available soon after.
+M3 saloons were offered initially during the E36 (1994–1999) and E90 (2008–2012) generations.
+Since 2014, the coupé and convertible models have been rebranded as the 4 Series range, making the high-performance variant the M4.
+Variants of the 3 Series since then have seen the M3 produced as a saloon, until 2020, when the M3 was produced as an estate (Touring) for the first time, alongside the saloon variant.

 E30 generation (1986–1991)

-The first BMW M3 was based on the E30 3 Series and was intended to be a homologation special to satisfy the Deutsche Tourenwagen Meisterschaft and Group A Touring rules, which required a total of 5,000 cars to be built.
+The first BMW M3 was based on the E30 3 Series and was intended to be a homologation special to satisfy the Deutsche Tourenwagen Meisterschaft and Group A Touring rules, which required a total of 5,000 of the base model to be built with a further 500 evolution specials.
 It was presented to the public at the 1985 Frankfurt Motor Show, and began production from March 1986 to June 1991.
 The E30 M3 was mainly produced in the coupé body style, but limited volumes of convertibles were also produced.